Museums and Modern Art in Barcelona

 Salamanca is a small city, nearby Madrid.
 They also call it ‘La Ciudad Dorada’ which means “the golden city”, because of the bricks used to build the city.
 They consist of a certain grain of sand that gives the stones a beautiful color, especially when they’re hit by sunlight.
 Besides this, there are a lot of monuments in Salamanca.
 You can walk through the city all day long and run into historical buildings on every corner.
 Thanks to this, the whole old center of Salamanca has been on the UNESCO list since 1988.
 That just goes to show how Salamanca is regarded as one of the most beautiful cities in Spain.

-Guest bloggers Illia and Nastia from Crazzzy Travel share their best tips for saving money on food, accommodations, and tours on the beautiful Galapagos Islands.
+Guest bloggers Illia and Nastia from Crazzzy Travel share their best Galapagos travel tips for saving money on food, accommodations, and tours on the beautiful islands.

 There is a common misconception that Galapagos Islands are an extremely expensive place to go.
 To a certain degree it is true.
 However, you can considerably cut your costs on accommodation, food, and tours.
+Galapagos budget travel IS possible!
 Here are some tips which will help you to save big and go to Galapagos Islands on your next vacation.